 Some people who are new to French press coffee may find the process intimidating.
 We’re going to explain exactly how to do it below but it’s actually much simpler than you might think.
 It doesn’t take a long time to do, the press itself is easy to use, and it doesn’t require any special skills or a deep learning curve.
 If you’re curious about French press coffee and want to learn more, read on.

-Benefits of French Press Coffee
+Benefits of using a French Press

 While there are a few added steps to this type of coffee preparation over just dropping a filter and some pre-ground coffee into your automatic drip maker, for many people, the benefits are worth it.
 Either way, it’s not hard to learn.
 Grinding coffee and boiling you water only takes about two minutes and then you can reap all of the rewards.